leahkemp/documentation/setup_VCF-DART.md

 wget ftp://ftp.ncbi.nih.gov:21/snp/organisms/human_9606_b151_GRCh38p7/VCF/All_20180418.vcf.gz
 ```

-*See the file "setup_human_genomics_pipeline" for a more detailed decription of this step*
+*See the file "setup_human_genomics_pipeline" for a more detailed description of this step*

 ### VEP